 Impacts on Health Insurance

-As more transparency occurs, the hope is that it would lower healthcare premiums and result in lower prices for enrollees.
+As more transparency occurs, the hope is that it would lower healthcare premiums and lower enrollees’ prices.
 The transparency of negotiated rates and negotiated price breaks that the insurance companies get should force high costs down as the public sees these disparities.

 All forms of insurance should have a positive impact on the consumers enrolled.
 This includes but doesn’t limit it to the affordable care act, Medicare, Medicare Advantage and Supplements, Part D plans, and all forms of private insurance.